 A concern for reproductive rights, especially in light of recent Republican comments, are likely a big driver of women’s retreat from the political right.
 Their concerns very well may swing the election.
 In a poll of swing states, Gallup found that abortion topped the list of concerns for women; it didn’t make men’s top five:

-It will be interesting to see how long the Republicans will hold onto positions unfriendly to women’s reproductive options.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+It will be interesting to see how long the Republicans will hold onto positions unfriendly to women’s reproductive options.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.